deniojunior/scoreboard/README.md

-# ow-scoreboard
+# scoreboard
 Scorebord to show errors metrics.

 # Install

-Assuming you are in the ow-scoreboard root directory, run:
+Assuming you are in the scoreboard root directory, run:
 ```bash
 cd bin
 start install.bat